-Doctors often use it seemingly in place of the term VBAC but, what does it mean exactly and, more importantly, how does it impact your VBAC?
+Doctors often use TOLAC seemingly in place of the term VBAC, but what do these terms mean exactly, and more importantly, how do they impact your birth plan?

 What is TOLAC?

 TOLAC stands for Trial of Labor After Cesarean, aka Trial of Labor (TOL).

 All it means is that a woman will attempt to have a vaginal birth after a cesarean (VBAC).
 So, the act of trying and working towards VBAC is called TOLAC.

 The “successful” TOLAC birth is a VBAC.
 The “unsuccessful” TOLAC simply means a Cesarean became necessary at some point during labor.
 Make sense?
 I hate referring to labor as success or failure but, for lack of a better word and differentiation, I think it is appropriate in this case.